coral/swoncord/README.md

 ## Building

-I'm using `cargo bundle` to package the app here
+I'm using `cargo bundle --release` to package the app.

 ## Contributing